hacksu/HTML-CSS/README.md

 Fabulous!
 After the background color, let’s change the format of the words in our h1 and p tags

 H1{
 Text color : Can use hexadecimal or name
+background:linear-gradient(#6CC4EE, white)
 Text-align aligns the words on the page whether it be toward the left, right, or center (My favorite) font-family allows for the user to choose how they view the font and it is compatible with all of the fonts on word documents
     Examples: